-It’s our job to determine the root cause of your toothache.
-Dr. Bassford is trusted among her patients and peers to diagnose and treat your dental issues with precision and care, so you can enjoy your days free of tooth pain.
+You should never ignore a toothache.
+It’s our job to determine the root cause of your pain as Dr. Bassford is trusted among her peers and patients to diagnose and treat dental issues with precision and care.

 Causes of Toothaches

-There are several causes of toothaches — some problems even come from different parts of the body.
+There are several reasons you may be experiencing a toothache.
+Sometimes, the cause of toothaches can be linked to other parts of the body.
 For example, a change in hormones can lead to increased blood flow to the gums and cause gum sensitivity.
 Stress can cause you to grind your teeth, resulting in temporomandibular joint disorder, also called TMD.

 - Tooth decay

 - Broken tooth

 - Damaged fillings

 Not every toothache demands a trip to the dentist.
 However, you’ll know when it’s time to put an end to your pain and restore your oral health.
 Please visit Dr. Bassford if you’re experiencing any of the following: